 “I thought lilies were only supposed to be for funerals.”

-Each line uses in media res to make the reader want to know what led up to that moment, and what’s going to happen next.
+Each line uses in medias res to make the reader want to know what led up to that moment, and what’s going to happen next.
 A word of advice, however: use your dialogue to quickly set up a dramatic question for the reader, but don’t remain in it exclusively for more than a few lines.
 If you go too long without an action beat or supporting detail, your reader will start to feel unmoored and unable to visualize the scene in front of them.
 Make sure you balance your dialogue with setting, characterization, and context.

 Use in medias res plot structure to kick start your story

 Many of our most beloved stories begin in medias res.
 They’re the ones that arrest our attention right from the very first line, that make us feel like we want to know the characters even before we learn anything about them.
 By using in medias res as a literary device to present your characters to your readers, you’ll have them hungering to be a part of your story world too.